hermeznetwork/docs/docs/about/security.md

 Since L1 transactions are concatenated together, a coordinator must process all pending L1 transactions, thus preventing it from blocking specific users or L1 operations.
 Note that withdrawal of funds is a L1 transaction so it cannot be blocked by a coordinator.
-2. If a coordinator doesn't process (or forge) transactions during its alloted time, any online coordinator can forge transactions.
+2. If a coordinator doesn't process (or forge) transactions during its allotted time, any online coordinator can forge transactions.
 This mechanism is known as Coordinator override.
 3. HermezDAO foundation controls a last resort coordinator called Boot coordinator.
 If there are no coordinators available to forge any batches, the boot coordinator will forge transactions.
 The HermezDAO foundation is a